 PMAY aims to cover people who belong to the EWS (Economically Weaker Sections) and Lower Income Groups whose annual income does not exceed Rs 6 Lakhs a year.
 Finance Minister, Arun Jaitley, will present the Union Budget 2018-19 on February 1st 2018.
 This Budget will bring cheer to a lot of home buyers.

-Want to know more on home loans?
+Want to know more on home loans and Investment Planning?
 We at IndianMoney.com will make it easy for you.
 Just give us a missed call on 022 6181 6111 to explore our unique Free Advisory Service.
 IndianMoney.com is not a seller of any financial products.
 We only provide FREE financial advice / education to ensure that you are not mis-guided while buying any kind of financial products.